Cellular communications and signalling

 Objectives

--To enable students to acquire current knowledge of the molecular mechanisms of intercellular and intracellular communication by taking specific examples of cellular models.
+-enable students to acquire current knowledge of the molecular mechanisms of intercellular and intracellular communication, using specific examples of cellular models.

--Describe methodological approaches to decipher the signals used for cellular communication.
+-describe the methodological approaches used to decipher the signals used for cellular communication.

--To develop a scientific argumentation with a critical approach of the experimental results (analysis of data from publications related to the themes treated in the framework of the UE).
+-develop a scientific argument with a critical approach to experimental results (analysis of data from publications relating to the topics covered in the course).

 Read more

-Obtained a license giving basic knowledge in cellular communication: notion of membrane receptor and intracellular transduction pathway.
+Bachelor's degree giving basic knowledge of cellular communication: notion of membrane receptor and intracellular transduction pathway.

 Read more